Mahavihara: Mahavihara of Anuradhapura, Sri Lanka

 The Anuradhapura Maha Viharaya (Pali for "Great Monastery") was an important monastery for Theravada Buddhism in Sri Lanka.
 It was founded by king Devanampiya Tissa (247–207 BCE) in his capital Anuradhapura.
-The Çūlavamsa written during the European Middle Ages by a monk called Dhamma-kitti, says that king Mahāsena (277-304 AD) had the Mahavihara destroyed by devotees of the Abhayagiri vihara.
+The Cūlavamsa written during the European Middle Ages by a monk called Dhamma-kitti, says that king Mahāsena (277-304 AD) had the Mahavihara destroyed by devotees of the Abhayagiri vihara.
 His son Sirimeghavanna restores the Mahavihara to its former glory.

 The Mahavihara was the place where the Mahavihara orthodoxy was established by monks such as Buddhaghosa.
 The traditional Theravadin account provided by the Mahavamsa stands in contrast to the writings of the Chinese Buddhist monk Faxian (Ch. 法顯), who journeyed to India and Sri Lanka in the early 5th century (between 399 and 414 CE).
 He recorded that the Mahavihara was not only intact, but housed 3000 monks.